 - Component C: Review of the SV implementation Process to understand its effectiveness.

 Findings about what works for E&A and the empowerment of girls and women are available in Annual Technical Reports prepared over the course of the 3-year macro evaluations (2014-2017, final 18 months subject to DFID approval).
-They are also being made available through a range of tailored communications products and activities, targeting priority audiences including DFID staff, other donor organisations, E&A and SV project implementers, research organisations and think-tanks.
-The objective of our communications work is to encourage target audiences to apply the findings in their own work, in both policies and programmes.
+They were also being made available through a range of tailored communications products and activities, targeting priority audiences including DFID staff, other donor organisations, E&A and SV project implementers, research organisations and think-tanks.
+The objective of our communications work was to encourage target audiences to apply the findings in their own work, in both policies and programmes.

 Check out a range of resources from this evaluation.